mikrono/tModLoaderWiki_kr_ko/ModItem.md

 Allows you to draw things in front of this item.
 This method is called even if PreDrawInWorld returns false.

+### public virtual bool PreDrawInInventory(SpriteBatch spriteBatch, Vector2 position, Rectangle frame, Color drawColor, Color itemColor, Vector2 origin, float scale)

+Allows you to draw things behind this item in the inventory.
+Return false to stop the game from drawing the item (useful if you're manually drawing the item).
+Returns true by default.

+### public virtual bool PostDrawInInventory(SpriteBatch spriteBatch, Vector2 position, Rectangle frame, Color drawColor, Color itemColor, Vector2 origin, float scale)

+Allows you to draw things in front of this item in the inventory.
+This method is called even if PreDrawInInventory returns false.

 ### public virtual bool CanEquipAccessory(Player player, int slot)

 Allows you to disallow the player from equipping this accessory.
 Return false to disallow equipping this accessory.
 Returns true by default.